-Serbia: TSO Co EMS to continue regional business expansion22.
-December 2016. / News Serbia Energy
+Serbia: TSO Co EMS to continue regional business expansion, News Serbia Energy

 Serbian Prime Minister Aleksandar Vucic announced in Belgrade that Serbia wants to expand the power sector and be present in other countries of the region, and not to privatize this public resource.